Codecov uses a Yaml-style configuration methodology.

-There are two primary locations for the Codecov Yaml.
-The Team Yaml and the Repository Yaml.
-Each play an important role in how to configure Codecov.
+There are two primary locations for the Codecov Yaml: the Team Yaml and the Repository Yaml.
+Each of them play an important role in how to configure Codecov.

-Below is the default configuration for all projects in Codecov.
-You may override any of these configuration in your own Team/Repository Yaml.
+The default configuration for all projects in Codecov is demonstrated below.
+You may override any of these configurations in your own Team/Repository Yaml.

-Codecov provides a user interface to adjust a "team yaml" which is overrides the defaults set by Codecov and is applied to all repositories in the team.
-Only team admins can adjustment the team yaml in Codecov.
+Codecov provides a user interface to adjust a "team yaml", which overrides the default settings in Codecov.
+It is applied to all repositories in the team.
+Only team administrators can adjust the team yaml in Codecov.
 All changes are stored in history.

-All configuration in the Repository Yaml will override the Team Yaml.
+All configurations in the Repository Yaml will override the Team Yaml.
 The Team Yaml is not replaced, but updated with the Repository Yaml.

-Validate your repository yaml by posting the content to Codecov for analyzation.
+Validate your repository yaml by posting the content to Codecov for analysis.

 curl --data-binary @codecov.yml https://codecov.io/validate

 # PowerShell Sample Invoke-RestMethod -Uri https://codecov.io/validate -Body (Get-Content -Raw -LiteralPath .\codecov.yml) -Method post

 A quick way to determine if the YAML validated against this endpoint is to check the response code.
 An invalid YAML will return a status code of 400, instead of the normal 200 success.